-Albert Zuurbier is a Business Analyst with more than a decade of experience in the trade.
+Albert Zuurbier is a Software Developer and Business Analyst with more than 15 years of experience in the software industry.
 Writing is the basis in all the functions Albert occupied.
 Well written documentation, whether it is a process manual or a requirements document is the basis of understanding of the reader.
 Perfection is the driving force throughout his career.
 Each part of his experience brought new depth.
 Let's find out how his experience can help you.

 Process Manuals and Layout